PGDip in International Wildlife Conservation Practice

-The Department of Continuing Education and Department of Zoology are committed to supporting you to pursue your academic goals.
+The Department of Continuing Education and Department of Biology are committed to supporting you to pursue your academic goals.

 The course provides various IT facilities, including a laptop for your use during the course.
 The university provides a stimulating and enriching learning and research environment for the graduate students, fostering intellectual and social interaction between graduates of different disciplines and professions from the UK and around the globe.